Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 1. Ingestion: One of the most common ways microplastics enter the body is through eating and drinking.
 Contaminated seafood, drinking water, and even sea salt are known sources of microplastic consumption.
 Microplastics have been found in tap and bottled water, making this a widespread issue.

-2. Inhalation: Microplastics are also present in the air, especially in urban areas with more concentrated plastic pollution.
+2. Inhalation: Microplastics are also present in the air, especially in urban areas with higher concentrations of plastic pollution.
 These airborne particles can be inhaled and may settle in the respiratory system.

-3. Dermal Exposure: While not as frequent, other researchers suggest that microplastics present in cosmetic products can penetrate the skin in some way.
+3. Dermal Exposure: While not as frequent, other researchers suggest that microplastics in cosmetic products can penetrate the skin.
 However, this pathway is less understood than ingestion and inhalation.

 Health Risks and Scientific Findings